Snowflake-Labs/sfguide-building-retail-analytics-de-pipeline/README.md

 This solution showcases building comprehensive retail analytics data pipeline, leveraging the following key Snowflake features and integrations

-- DB APIs for loading data from MySQL Databases.
+- Snowpark DB APIs for loading data from MySQL Databases.
 It also has the code to ingest data from Oracle and Azure SQL.
 - Snowpark API for XML and Json loading and processing
 - Cortex APIs to extract sentiments and state names from address
 - Snowpark Pandas API for Customer Analytics